Dibyendu-13/ANONY_MENTAL_HEALTH_WEBSITE/frontend/README.md

-# React Application for Posts, Questions, and Chat Requests
+# ANONY Frontend Application

 ## Introduction

-This React application is designed to provide a platform for creating and managing posts, questions, and chat requests.
+This frontend application is designed to provide a platform for creating and managing posts, questions, and chat requests.
 It includes features like voting, commenting, and real-time chat functionalities.

 ---